JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 - `efinity` needs 11 stages to reach 510 MHz, against `quartus` reaching 71.7 MHz at 2.
 Comparing tools on fmax alone hides that the deeper pipeline costs proportionally more latency to get there.

+## OpenXC7 `--pins` bitstream coverage

+`inst/openxc7_bitstream_test.py` (`synth_open_tools`) builds
+`examples/pypeline/blink.py` for a Basys 3 (`xc7a35tcpg236-1`) with
+`constraints/openxc7_basys3_blink.xdc`, three times:

+- a full build: the sweep times `-noiopad` characterization tops, then `GENERATE_BITSTREAM` implements the board-facing top;
+- a `--comb` build, timed on a characterization top the same way;
+- the full build again, into the first build's out_dir once it has finished.

+Each build must implement the board-facing top exactly once, and its `open_tools_final.log` must hold that one nextpnr run: the log is appended to, so a re-run in the same out_dir must start it over.
+Each build must also leave a `top/top.bit` whose IDCODE write matches the part's Project X-Ray `part.yaml`.
+Every XDC `PACKAGE_PIN`'s IOB tile (looked up in `package_pins.csv`) must also be configured in `top/top.fasm`, because exit code 0 alone does not show the pins were honored.
+Each of these mutations fails the test:
+- dropping `--xdc` (nextpnr-xilinx rejects the unconstrained pad);
+- skipping `xc7frames2bit`;
+- handing nextpnr an XDC with the LED moved to E19;
+- having `--comb` time the board-facing top again, which puts two board implementations in one run;
+- not clearing `open_tools_final.log` first, which leaves two nextpnr runs in the re-run's log.

+Like the rest of `synth_open_tools` it needs its tools installed: here the OpenXC7 bundle, found through `OPENXC7` or the `OPENXC7_PATH` default in `src/OPEN_TOOLS.py` (see the OpenXC7 entry in [README.md](README.md)).

 ## Fixed user pipeline coverage